dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 Where the total compressibility is $C_t = C_g S_g + C_w S_w + C_o S_o + C_{pp}$.
 Reservoir simulators usually calculate the fluid compressibility $(C_g S_g + C_w S_w + C_o S_o)$ based in phase behavior, hence, the only required input is $C_{pp}$.
-For example, compaction drive is proportional to rock compressibility (see \url{https://petrowiki.org/Compaction_drive_reservoirs}).
+For example, compaction drive is proportional to rock compressibility (see this [Petrowiki article](https://petrowiki.org/Compaction_drive_reservoirs)).

 The pore volume compressibility $C_{pp}$ tells us what the change of pore volume $V_p$ is due to a change in pore pressure: